 We also have vegetable meatballs from IKEA that we'll eat with rice.
 Or a frozen vegetable stir fry from Trader Joe's over rice.

 We'll make soba noodles with fish cakes, frozen shrimp, and spinach, sometimes with a poached egg on top.

 For a special treat, we'll open a can of Comtesse du Barry either cassoulet, confit de canard, or pintade with mushrooms.

 I carry Sahale Snacks everywhere: in my backpack, in our cooler, in the glove compartment, in cargo, and in our cupboard.
 Depending on my mood I'll go for more salty or sweet.

 We eat a lot of hummus, pistachios, plantation chips, and dark chocolate.
 I bought a couple of pounds of bulk black licorice pieces from IKEA.
 I eat a few pieces almost every day.
 I also buy the big boxes of Swedish cookies from IKEA and put 6-8 in plastic bags which I stick in the freezer and dole out one of those a week as a treat.

 The hubby has a yogurt every evening, I'll have one once a week or so.

 We drink a single coffee in the morning and juice.
-The rest of the day it’s lots of water, both still and sparkling, some coconut water and lemonade.
-If I can find, but it’s super rare, I’ll drink aloe water or juice as well.
+The rest of the day is lots of water, both still and sparkling, some coconut water and lemonade.
+If I can find it, but it's super rare, I'll drink aloe water or juice as well.